-How will Webb be launched?
+How was Webb launched?

 We chose Ariane in the early 2000's for a combination of reliability (it was the only launch vehicle that met NASA's requirements for launching a mission like Webb) and for the value it brings via our international partnership.

 By "value" we mean that the European Space Agency provides us a launch vehicle and associated services on a no exchange of funds basis.
 In exchange, NASA guarantees European scientists a fraction of observing time on Webb (roughly 15%).
 Since architectural realities of Webb and international technology restrictions (plus industrial capabilities and strategic technology interests) meant we couldn't have a spacecraft bus or a sunshield or telescope parts from Europe, we asked for the launch vehicle, launch services and science instruments instead.

 Another reason not to change launch vehicles midway through a project is because each vehicle has its own environmental characteristics.
 Rockets are all similar to an extent, but they do have significant differences in their major vibro-acoustic modes.
 Designing something to encompass any/all environmental specifications is pretty tough, adds cost and mass, and reduces capability.
 Knowing your launch vehicle early helps you design for it.
 Also, launch programs (ascent profiles) are specific not only to the vehicle but are even quasi-specific to the day of the year and time of day.
 This means you need to know not only your launch vehicle but your launch location.